- Cite your previous meeting.

 cc: [Name of copy recipient] - Optional -

-Further things to consider when writing follow-up letters to business partners
+Further things to consider when writing follow-up letters to human resources

 Follow-up letters are letters you write after business contracts, job interviews or business meetings to show that you are still interested in the recipients and that you are willing to build a relationship.
 Follow-up letters provide a platform for continued communication and are an effective way of consolidating a real relationship between you and the recipients.
 A follow-up letter is important in the early stages of a business relationship as it gives you an opportunity to reintroduce yourself and reconnect with the recipient.
 It also gives you a chance to address a concern that was raised at the previous meeting or give additional information to the recipient.